zjorge96/zjorge96/README.md

 ## How to communicate :mailbox_with_mail:

-I am almost always on Discord, so feel free to reach out to me there! :iphone:
+I am almost always on Slack, so feel free to reach out to me there!
+You can also find me on LinkedIn. :iphone:

 ## Coffee Talk :coffee: